 Where do I use them?
 I use it in this bread recipe, and in soups and pancakes/waffles.
 We also feed them to the goats and chickens because they’re a known natural help for parasite control!

 An AirBnB Favorite

 When we had guests stay in our cool 1870’s farmhouse, I made a loaf of this bread before they’d arrive, so I could give them slices during their stay.
-I’d get some idea of when they’d like fresh coffee set in their suite, and sneak some slices of this onto darling vintage china, as a surprise.
+I’d get some idea of when they’d like fresh coffee set in their suite, and sneak some slices of this onto darling vintage plate as a surprise.
 Based on responses from guests, it was a welcome treat!

 On to the Recipe Already!

 I’ve made this bread for almost 25 years now, and have it dialed in just the way I want it.
 It turns out very tender, and do yourself a favor, and put a little butter on it while it’s hot.
-Mercy.
+Mercy me.

 So here it is, and if you make it, I hope you’ll let me know how it came out!
 Enjoy!

 65-70 minutes for bread